-The three athletes received individual bids based on their performances at the NCAA Division III Mideast Regional Cross Country Championships, hosted by Conn at Harkness Park last weekend.
-The first seven student-athletes from each region who are not a part of a qualifying team are selected to participate in each championship.
+Seventy individuals, the first seven student-athletes from each region who are not part of a qualifying team, were also selected to participate in each championship.

 From the Connecticut College men’s cross country team, Brendan Mellitt ’24 qualified as an individual and will compete in the NCAA Championship men’s race for the first time in his career.
 Mellitt earned his spot by finishing 20th at the NCAA Mideast Regional with a career-best 8K time of 24:50.4.